whitedragon0000/OpenBOR_PLUS/README.md

 The plus version is based on official version and it has all official features plus new features!

+__EXPRESSLY FORBIDDEN THE COPY OF THE "PLUS" CODE WITHOUT MY CONSENT.__

 ## History
 In 2004, [Senile Team](http://www.senileteam.com) released Beats of Rage, a free beat-'em-up for DOS inspired by SEGA's Streets of Rage series and using sprites from SNK Playmore's King of